MikeMoolenaar/RATH-stack/README.md

 - [ ] Rename to RATH stack, Rust Axum Turso Hhtmx

 ## Handy commands
-You can execute `prepushsh` to fix lint and format.
+You can execute `prepush.sh` to fix lint and format.

 run lint
 ```sh